A Limp in the Woods (Day 107)

 “The thing is I could never figure out what love meant, or what it is, exactly.
 I always thought I’d know it when I felt it--that it would knock me conscious.
 But so far, no. Maybe always no; I worry that I’d grow tired of the same woman, no matter who she is or how great she is, that is if she didn’t grow tired of me first.”

-It was a glorious day and breezy enough to brush most the airborne bugs away.
+It was a glorious day, breezy enough to brush the airborne bugs away.
 “Fine,” English meteorologists would say.
 And in fine company.
 It’s day-by-day on the trail, and when a bad day strikes, you know its venom will only do lasting harm if you let it.
 Every sunrise signals a new beginning.
 Yesterday’s obstacles and complications are behind us, mere memories stored for later use.
 (Or discarded forever; recycling time does not work.
 Once it’s tossed, it’s tossed, whether carelessly or carefully.)
 Bearbell and I remind ourselves that here now, this is what we want to do.
 And nothing more.

 Reminiscing what you’re missing